 The Council will adopt a flexible approach to borrowing, making use of internal resources and keeping shorter term borrowing under review in comparison to longer term borrowing costs.
 This approach is to minimise financing costs and to spread re-financing risk.
-Acceptable sources of loans as stated in the Treasury Management schedules are the PWLB, local authorities, public bodies and UK banks and building societies.
-Officers will also review alternative sources of borrowing and select those offering the best value for money to the Council at the time the funding is required.
+Acceptable sources of loans as stated in the Treasury Management schedules are the PWLB, UK Municipal Bonds Agency, local authorities, public bodies, UK banks and building societies and debt capital markets.